tingold/pgdog/docs/docs/configuration/pgdog.toml/general.md

 ### `healthcheck_interval`

-Frequency of healthchecks performed by pgDog to ensure connections provided to clients from the pool are working.
+Frequency of healthchecks performed by PgDog to ensure connections provided to clients from the pool are working.

 Default: **`30_000`** (30s)

 ### `idle_healthcheck_interval`

-Frequency of healthchecks performed by pgDog on idle connections.
-This ensures the database is checked for health periodically when pgDog receives little to no client requests.
+Frequency of healthchecks performed by PgDog on idle connections.
+This ensures the database is checked for health periodically when
+PgDog receives little to no client requests.

 Default: **`30_000`** (30s)

 #### Note on `min_pool_size`

 [Healthchecks](../../features/healthchecks.md) try to use existing idle connections to validate the database is up and running.
-If there are no idle connections available, pgDog will create an ephemeral connection to perform the healthcheck.
+If there are no idle connections available, PgDog will create an ephemeral connection to perform the healthcheck.
 If you want to avoid this, make sure to have `min_pool_size` to be at least `1`.

 ### `idle_healthcheck_delay`

-Delay running idle healthchecks at pgDog startup to give databases (and pools) time to spin up.
+Delay running idle healthchecks at PgDog startup to give databases (and pools) time to spin up.

 Default: **`5_000`** (5s)

 ## Timeouts

-These settings control how long pgDog waits for maintenance tasks to complete.
-These timeouts make sure pgDog can recover from abnormal conditions like hardware failure.
+These settings control how long PgDog waits for maintenance tasks to complete.
+These timeouts make sure PgDog can recover from abnormal conditions like hardware failure.

 ### `rollback_timeout`